Secret Agent Clank: Plot

 In the prison showers, Ratchet meets the Plumber who was called to fix a broken pipe.
 He accidentally throws the pipe to another fellow guard.
 Enraged, the guard, together with the fellow inmates engage in battle yet again.
 Meanwhile, Clank reaches Fort Sprocket.
 He makes his way to the main vault but is trapped.
 He contacts the agency Gadgebots to release him.
 Once inside he finds the Kingpin went to the Spaceship Graveyard.
 Clank ventures into the Graveyard and the kingpin finally reveals himself – it is Klunk (his doppelganger created by Dr. Nefarious from Up Your Arsenal).
 Klunk proceeds to destroy Clank he manages to escape on a Giant Clank Pad.
 Qwark arrives in the Graveyard and talks about his adventure in saving the orphanage nuns.
 Meanwhile, there is chaos in the Jail and Ratchet is forced to defend the other inmates from the enemies.
 Clank manages to locate Klunk's base of operations on Hydrano.
 It turns out it is an underwater base.
 After exploring, Clank finally is face to face with Klunk.
 Klunk reveals he wanted success by destroying every planet in the universe but saving it in time by Clank (who resembles Klunk) the plot thickens when Klunk will make it seem as if the fake Klunk (Clank) destroys the planets only for Clank (portrayed by the real Klunk) to thwart his plans.
 They engage in battle.
 Midway through the battle.
 Klunk says the Eye of Infinity is poised in the center of the universe, either way if Clank or Klunk dies, Klunk will still succeed in his plans.
 Qwark manages to move the Eye from destruction and saves the galaxy.

 The game ends with Ratchet and Clank back in their Megapolis apartment using a vacuum cleaner which resembles Klunk.
 The camera focuses on the vacuum cleaner's filter.
 The eyes reactivate, implying he is still alive.

 Development and release

-The game was in development before the release of Size Matters.
+Secret Agent Clank was in development before the release of Size Matters.
 In July 2007, rumors of the game's existence surfaced when David Bergeaud, who composes music for the Ratchet & Clank series, accidentally revealed the game in his online resume.
 The actual game was not confirmed by Sony until a pre-TGS 2007 conference.

+On September 17, 2024, the PSP version was re-released for PlayStation 4 and 5.
+It is an emulated version that allows for enhanced graphics, save states, rewinding, custom controls and trophies.

 Reception

-The PlayStation Portable version of Secret Agent Clank received mixed to positive reviews, with the PlayStation 2 version being not as well-received.
+Secret Agent Clank received "mixed or average" reviews from critics, according to review aggregator website Metacritic.